j1tfyi/J1.CCP/README.md

 - **Official deBridge Website**: [deBridge Finance](https://debridge.finance/)
 - **Project Portal**: [J1TFYI Website](https://j1t.fyi/)
 - **Third-party Security Audits**
-    - deBridge protocol, smart contracts and periphery modules passed more than 25+ security audits
+    - deBridge protocol, smart contracts and periphery modules passed more than 25+ security audits.
     - A comprehensive list of audit reports of the can be found in the deBridge GitHub repository for [deBridge Security Audits](https://github.com/debridge-finance/debridge-security)

 ## 🤝 Contact & Community